-As of December 31, 2021, the Company had approximately \$1.0 million in construction in progress for retainage payable.
-Retainage payable is not remitted to the vendor until completion of the project and is therefore not included in the statement of cash flow.
+The Company had \$1.1 million and \$1.0 million in construction in progress for retainage payable at December 31, 2022 and 2021, respectively.
+Retainage payable is not remitted to the vendor until completion of the project and is therefore not included in the consolidated statement of cash flow.